Attention deficit hyperactivity disorder (ADHD) is a group of behavioural symptoms that include inattentiveness, hyperactivity and impulsiveness.

 - Appearing forgetful or losing things

 - Being unable to listen to or carry out instructions

-- Being unable to stick at tasks that are tedious or time consuming
+- Being unable to stick to tasks that are tedious or time-consuming

 - Being very easily distracted

 - Making careless mistakes, for example in school work

 - Being unable to settle into tasks